1. How does the school assess the progress of pupils and what would they do if my child was falling behind?

 5. How do I contact the person responsible for SEN or arrange to meet them?

-The SENCO can be contacted by telephone or by Email.
+The SENCO can be contacted by telephone, 01795 532005 or by email, Tracey.email@example.com.
 Alternatively, visit the school and leave a message at the school office.

 6. What training or specialist expertise does your staff have around SEN?